googleworkspace/php-samples/tasks/quickstart/README.md

-# Google Apps Script API Quickstart
+# Google Tasks API Quickstart

-Complete the steps described in the [Apps Script API Quickstart](https://developers.google.com/apps-script/api/quickstart/php), and in about five minutes you'll have a simple PHP command-line application that makes requests to the Apps Script API.
+Complete the steps described in the [Google Tasks PHP Quickstart](https://developers.google.com/google-apps/tasks/quickstart/php), and in about five minutes you'll have a simple PHP command-line application that makes requests to the Google Tasks API.

 ## Set up